zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 # Pretrained weights and performance

-The performance is atmost 1.5% lower than the paper's, is close enough.
+The performance is at most 1.5% lower than the paper's, is close enough.

 | coefficient | pth_download | onnx_download | mAP 0.5:0.95(This Repo) | mAP 0.5:0.95(paper) |
 | :----------: | :--------: | :-----------: | :--------: | :-----: |